 ju-ju pell-mell, performed a handful of shows in the 1980s, but like no other!
 They stood in a structure made of fabric and steel and projected images onto themselves while they added guitars and voice to sometimes thunderous backing tapes.
 In 1987 they released a stunning LP of layered sound.
 Then stopped.
 More than 30 years on they remain an online enigma.
 What was it all about?
 What will they do next? click here

 Penetration, from Ferryhill, were amongst the first salvo of groups associated with punk.
-They released a handful of singles and two albums on Virgin Records.
-Two years later, in 1979, onstage at Newcastle City Hall, they announced their break-up.
-Interview with Pauline Murray & Robert Blamire. click here
+In the space of two years they released a handful of singles and two albums on Virgin Records.
+In 1979, onstage at Newcastle City Hall, they announced their break-up.
+Interview, from 2008, with Pauline Murray & Robert Blamire. click here

 Simon McKay presents ‘Post Punk Britain’.
 Music from the late 70s, early 80s that was considered weird and artless at the time, but now very influential: punk, post-punk and always some reggae.
 Also shows co-hosted with Fenella Fielding featuring gospel, soul, jazz and cult TV themes. click here

 In 2017, the BBC were so tickled by the 44 Said Liquidator refusal letters published on this website that they included the band in a piece about 'rejection letters that will inspire you 'to not give up'.
 The other acts were Madonna, Nirvana, Nina Simone, David Grohl, U2, Deee-Lite and Nick Cave.
 To read the BBC article click here